derogold/GoldWallet/README.md

 WalletShell release packaged includes ready to use `turtle-service` binary, which is unmodified copy TurtleCoin release archive.

-On first launch, WalletShell will try to detect location/path of bundled `turtle-service` binary, but if it's failed, can set path to the `turtle-service` binary on the Settings tab.
+On first launch, WalletShell will try to detect location/path of bundled `turtle-service` binary, but if it's failed, you can set path to the `turtle-service` binary on the Settings tab.

 If you don't trust the bundled `turtle-service` file, you can compare the sha256 sum against one from the official release, or just download and use binary from official TurtleCoin release, which you can download here: https://github.com/turtlecoin/turtlecoin/releases.
 Then,  make sure to update your `turtle-service` path setting.